Christian Arroyo Player Props: Red Sox vs. Athletics

 Christian Arroyo At The Plate

-- Arroyo has 15 doubles, three home runs and seven walks while batting .251.
+- Arroyo is batting .247 with 15 doubles, three home runs and seven walks.

-- Arroyo has picked up a hit in 54.7% of his 53 games this season, with at least two hits in 18.9% of them.
+- Arroyo has picked up a hit in 29 of 54 games this season, with multiple hits 10 times.

-- Arroyo has an RBI in 14 of 53 games this season, with multiple RBI in five of them.
+- Arroyo has had an RBI in 14 games this year (25.9%), including five multi-RBI outings (9.3%).
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.